ZechBron/Termux-SMS/README.md

 > chmod +x setup.sh

-`It is recommended to run setup,sh first`
+`It is recommended to run setup.sh first`

 __Two Ways To Run Setup.sh__